In this piece

 - Customer-managed keys.
 Encryption keys are held by the customer, not the provider.
 The provider has no technical capability to access unencrypted content, which satisfies the exclusive-control requirement for CUI.

 - Unified environment.
-Email, file storage, and collaboration tools operate under a single authorization boundary, reducing the audit surface and eliminating the configuration drift that comes from stitching together separate commercial services.
+Email, file storage, and collaboration run under a single authorization boundary.
+That shrinks the audit surface and removes the configuration drift you get from wiring together separate commercial services.

 For a side-by-side comparison of Google Workspace specifically, see the Google Workspace comparison page.
 For the broader landscape, see CMMC compliant email providers.